muratk3n/thirdwave/en/2010/04/devany.md

 feeding is a powerful way to slow ageing.
 I skip one dinner a week, chosen at random.
 On those nights, I go to bed early.
 You burn fat while you sleep, so the more sleep you get, the leaner you will be.
-Sometimes I skip breakfast and lunch but enjoy a big dinner.
+Sometimes I skip breakfast and lunch but enjoy a big dinner. ...

+Intermittent fasting ... has been found to decrease the incidence of tumours and kidney disease, and can increase resistance to dysfunction and degeneration in stroke and those who suffer with Alzheimer’s, Parkinson’s and Huntington’s diseases.
+Intermittent fasting enhances resistance to oxidative, metabolic and other types of stress.
+It is nice to know that our obsession with eating so regularly is so completely wrong.
+Go ahead and skip that meal, and reap the rewards of better metabolism and enhanced resistance to stress and disease.

 <a name='jog'/>